GetDutchie/brick/packages/brick_graphql/README.md

-# Brick Graphql
+# Brick GraphQL

-Core logic for interfacing with a graphql server with Brick.
+Core logic for interfacing with a GraphQL server with Brick.